nervosnetwork/ckb/rpc/README.md

 *   `compact_target`: [`Uint32`](#type-uint32) - The block difficulty target.

     It can be converted to a 256-bit target.
-Miner must ensure the Eaglesong of the header is within the target.
+Miners must ensure the Eaglesong of the header is within the target.

 *   `timestamp`: [`Timestamp`](#type-timestamp) - The block timestamp.

     It is a Unix timestamp in milliseconds (1 second = 1000 milliseconds).

     Miners should put the time when the block is created in the header, however, the precision is not guaranteed.
-A block with higher block number may even have a smaller timestamp.
+A block with a higher block number may even have a smaller timestamp.

 *   `number`: [`BlockNumber`](#type-blocknumber) - The consecutive block number starting from 0.